drzwave/ZRAD/README.md

 # Railtest

 RailTest is required for calibrating the 39MHz crystal on the ZRAD PCB.
-The Z-Wave radio will work fine without calibrating the crystal but for MUST be calibrated before measuring the range.
+The Z-Wave radio will work fine without calibrating the crystal but MUST be calibrated before measuring the RF range.
 The crystal on each ZRAD unit must be individually calibrated within 1ppm to achieve maximum RF range over the lifetime of the board.

 ## Build Railtest